edznan/sales-dashboard/README.md

 Usage

-Before running this project create the database with the posts table and upload to your host:
+Before running this project create the 'dashboard' database with the 'employees' table and upload to your host:

 CREATE TABLE employees (
     id int NOT NULL,